-1 2 interes ted citizens, useful analyses of current public policy issues and processes.
-3 4 5 6 d.
-Creating knowledge relevant to important policy problems, and ensuring that this knowledge has impact.
-7 8 9 Article II: Authorization and Purpose 10 11 12 13 14 15 This plan of organization is formulated pursuant to Article II of the Plan of Organization for the University of Maryland at College Park as approved by the Senate on April 1, 1993.
-It is deemed to be in compliance with all applicable University and Campus policies and regulation However, should there be discrepancies between these and the provisions of this plan, University and Campus statutes shall take precedence.
+1 2 interes sted citizens, useful analyses of current public policy issues and processes.
+3 4 5 6 d. ng knowledge relevant to important policy problems, and ensuring that this edge has impact.
+7 8 9 Article II: Authorization and Purpose 10 11 12 13 14 15 Unive deeme Howe ersity of ed to be ever, sho organization is formulated pursuant to Article II of the Plan of Organization for the Maryland at College Park as approved by the Senate on April 1, 1993.
+It is in compliance with all applicable University and Campus policies and regulations, and there be discrepancies between these and the provisions of this plan, University statutes shall take precedence.
 16 17 18 19 20 21 The purpose of this plan is to establish a framework for shared governance of the School so as to provide for the orderly and effective discharge of the School's mission.
 The plan advances the School's mission within its strong and enduring commitment to shared governance, which ensures that all members of the School community join in shaping the School and its future.
-22 23 Article III: Academic Programs 24 25 A. Comp oosition 26 27 28 29 30 31 32 33 34 35 36 37 38 2.
+Article III: Academic Programs 23 • C 24 25 A. Comp oosition 26 27 28 29 30 31 32 33 34 35 36 37 38 2.
 The School has the following degree programs: a.
 Master's of Public Policy (MPP) b.
 Master's of Public Management (MPM) c.
 Executive Master's of Public Management (EMPM) d.
 Master's of Professional Studies - Public Administration (MPPA) e.
 Dual MPP/MBA (with the Smith School of Business) f.
 Dual MPP/JD (with the University of Maryland School of Law) g.
 Dual MPP/CONS (with the College of Computer, Mathematical, and Natural Sciences) h.
 Master's of Engineering and Public Policy (MEPP) i.
-Ph.D. in Policy Studies 39 40 ۷. and are subject to the School's governance, within university procedures:
+Ph.D. in Policy Studies The following research and service sub-units are established within the School 39 40 ۷. and are subject to the School's governance, within university procedures:

 1 2 3 4 5 6 7 a.
 Center for Integrative Environmental Research b.
 Center for International and Security Studies at Maryland c.
 Center for Philanthropy and Nonprofit Leadership d.
 Center for International Policy Exchanges e.
 Center for Public Policy & Private Enterprise f.
-Institute for Philosophy and Public Policy 8 B. Plan of Organization 9 10 11 12 Each sub-unit shall develop and adopt a Plan of Organization.
+Institute for Philosophy and Public Policy 8 9 В. Plan of Organization 10 11 12 Each sub-unit shall develop and adopt a Plan of Organization.
 Upon approval by Faculty, these plans shall become an integral part of the Plan of Organization of the School.
 13 14 C. Administration 15 16 17 18 19 Each sub-unit shall be headed by a faculty member, who serves as director and who is appointed according to University and campus policies.
 Directors shall report to the Dean or the Dean's representative.
 20 21 Article IV: Assembly 22 23 A. Composition 24 25 26 The Assembly of the School, herein referred to as the "Assembly," shall include faculty, staff, and students.
 27 B. Membership 28 29 30 31 32 33 34 All members of the Faculty and of the Staff, both exempt and nonexempt, shall be members of the Assembly.
 The student body shall be represented by the elected representatives of the Policy Student Government Association (see Article VI(b)).
 A member of the Faculty or of the Staff shall be elected during the spring semester each year to chair the Assembly for the following academic year.
-35 36 C. Duties and Responsibilities 36 37 38 The Assembly shall advise the Dean, Directors, and Faculty on matters pertaining to the School's governance and mission, which can be brought before it by any member or
+35 36 C. Duties and Responsibilities 37 38 The Assembly shall advise the Dean, Directors, and Faculty on matters pertaining to the School's governance and mission, which can be brought before it by any member or